nguyenphuminh/catniff/README.md

 # Catniff

-Catniff is an experimental tensor ops library and autograd engine inspired by [micrograd](https://github.com/karpathy/micrograd), and its name is a play on "catnip" and "differentiation".
-The project is heavily in-dev currently, so keep in mind that APIs can be unstable and backwards-incompatible.
+Catniff is an experimental tensor ops library and autograd engine made to be Torch-like (its name is a play on "catnip" and "differentiation").
+This project is heavily in-dev currently, so keep in mind that APIs can be completely unstable and backwards-incompatible.

 ## Setup